ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Platform Milestone Planning.md

 # Milestone Themes :book:

-Pioritized issues to be completed as they relate to OKRs, Epics, or other [MVCs](https://about.gitlab.com/handbook/values/#minimal-viable-change-mvc).
+Prioritized issues to be completed as they relate to OKRs, Epics, or other [MVCs](https://about.gitlab.com/handbook/values/#minimal-viable-change-mvc).
 This provides us with a snapshot of the most important things we're planning to accomplish in the milestone for clear communication with the business as well as an easy measure for results.

 ## P1 - Ops
 -